Narcisa Mashienta presenting at Pachamama Alliance's 2015 Luncheon Fundraiser in San Francisco, California.

 Because Malala advocated for women’s education from an early age, the Taliban issued a death threat against her when she was still a young child.
 In 2012, when she was traveling home on a school bus, a gunman boarded the bus and shot her in the head and neck, leaving her in critical condition.
 She overcame the injury after multiple surgeries and a long healing process.
 After her recovery, she has continued promoting women’s rights and education, despite the fact that the Taliban still considers her a target.

 In October 2014, at age 17, she became the youngest person in history to receive the Nobel Peace Prize.
 She continues to promote her cause “Books Not Bullets," and her Malala Fund “empowers girls through quality secondary education to achieve their potential and inspire positive change in their communities.”
-She recently made the statement:
+She made the following statement:

 “The shocking truth is that world leaders have the money to fully fund primary AND secondary education around the world - but they are choosing to spend it on other things, like their military budgets.
 In fact, if the whole world stopped spending money on the military for just 8 days, we could have the $39 billion still needed to provide 12 years of free, quality education to every child on the planet.”